 What else?

-After working your way through your budget, cutting everything out you don’t need and trying to increase your income, you may still find that there’s really not much left over.
+After working your way through your budget, cutting everything out you don’t need and trying to increase your income, you may still find that there’s not much leftover.

 This doesn’t matter!

-Whether you have £10 or £20 left a week just save it.
-Although it doesn’t seem like much, after a few month of putting the money away it soon starts to add up.
+Whether you have £10 or £20 left after your bills, save it.
+Although it doesn’t seem like much, after a few months of putting the money away, it will soon start to add up.

 Read more: 5 Ways to Save Money Without Even Trying

-Saving money by putting just a little aside each month soon looks really good.
-After just 12 months, £10 a week becomes £520 and £20 a week becomes £1,040!
+Saving money by putting just a little aside each month soon looks good.
+After only 12 months, £10 a week becomes £520 and £20 a week becomes £1,040!

 Penny for your thoughts: Do you live paycheck to paycheck?
 What do you struggle most to cut back on?